Pabloo22/dlfs/README.md

 This package is originally started as part of a project for the Numeric Algorithms course at the Polytechnic University of Madrid (Spain).
 However, we may extend the project to include more features and improvements in the future.
-The main purpose of this project is to learn more about deep learning.
+The main purpose of this project is to learn more about Deep Learning.

 ## Installation
 We plan to upload the package to PyPI in the near future.